tomsanbear/recorder/README.md

 # CoreDNS recorder

 This CoreDNS plugin implements a dns.ResponseWriter that records the message that was sent through it's chain.
 This is useful only if you need to access readonly data for what was sent back to the user.

+There is no configuration for this plugin at this time, super simple and easy implementation to add for your plugins.

+For reference use, please see my other pluging [dns logging](https://github.com/tomsanbear/dnslogging)